-We are currently accepting applications for the 2016 summer season.
+We are no longer accepting applications for new hire guides for the 2024 climbing season.

 Mountain guiding is a highly demanding field which requires great physical and emotional stamina, patience, solid technical skills, strong decision-making abilities, and a passion for imparting knowledge to others.
 In turn, guides are rewarded with a life in the outdoors, professional growth and development opportunities and very competitive wages.
-Successful mountain guides applicants will possess the following skills and certifications:
+You can read more about the recruitment process in this blog post.
+Successful mountain guide applicants will possess the following skills and certifications:

 - Strong understanding and mastery of alpine climbing skills

-- Ability to assess the needs of the individual and group for safety and success
+- Ability to assess the needs of the individual and group for risk mitigation and success

 - Teaching techniques appropriate for adult learners with various climbing abilities